bennylope/bennylope.github.com/_posts/2015-08-27-git-commit-collaboration.md

 the entire file before really working on it, and that I maintain as a distinct commit so it doesn't obfuscate the changes I'm making to the codebase.

+I wrote this with the rebasing order of first rebase from master and then interactively rebase your feature branch, but *it probably makes more sense to interactively rebase and squash your feature branch first, and then rebase against `acme/master`*.
+The reason is conflicts.
+With fewer commits, you'll have to deal with conflicts fewer times - although it doesn't fix the conflicts! - and you may clean up changes in your own code which has the effect of at least simplifying the conflicts.